gcallah/JohnGray/papers/callahan.md

 animals.
 But then, so did Aristotle, giving humans a unique character as "the rational animal."
 True, in religions that include the idea of reincarnation, it is often thought that souls may move between human and non-human lives in successive reincarnations.
-But Buddhism, for instance, regards human reincarnations as special in their openness to the possibility of enlightenment, since humans, possessing reason, have the ability to grasp the dharma.
-Gray specifically cites Taoism as a religion in which humans are not special, but surely a Taoist sage would acknowledge that humans are the only creatures that need instruction in the Tao.
+But Buddhism, for instance, regards human reincarnations as special in their openness to the possibility of enlightenment, since humans, possessing reason, have the ability to grasp the dharma (Ṅag-dbaṅ-bstan-ʼdzin-nor-bu 2020, p.
+XXX).
+Gray specifically cites Hinduis as a religion in which humans are not special, but hinduamerican.org says "Mankind, because it is believed to be the most spiritually evolved, thus carries a special responsibility..."
+(Hindu American Foundation).

 He then describes the idea that "salvation is open to all" as "one of Christianity's most dubious promises" 4.
 We can grant that, if humans are just an outcome of random, material forces, that salvation is open to no one, since there is